acowley/dotfiles/README.md

 You will also need to make sure the `use-agent` line is uncommented in `~/.gnupg/gpg.conf`.

+The agent is configured to use a custom pinentry program that invokes `emacsclient` for password entry.
+Compile the program, `ghc Main.hs -o hpinentry`, in the `pinentry` directory for this to work.

-When you try to use `gpg` at the terminal, a full-window PIN entry UI opens up.
+The reason for the custom pinentry program is that, normally, when you try to use `gpg` at the terminal, a full-window PIN entry UI opens up.
 This doesn't work from within emacs, so you need to do it at the terminal, then do whatever you were going to do in emacs, and you won't need to supply your password thanks to the agent.